(Or press Esc key)

 As a victim or witness, you have the right to ask for information about certain aspects of a case, like:

-- why the police aren't investigating the crime or why they've stopped an investigation
+- why the police are not investigating the crime or why they've stopped an investigation

-- why the Crown Office and Procurator Fiscal Service isn't taking a case to court
+- why the Crown Office and Procurator Fiscal Service is not taking a case to court

 - what's happening with a case in court